chpc-uofu/OnDemand-info/readme.md

 For the https curl to work, we had to add the OOD servers to the www.chpc.utah.edu.

+To get the json file, our storage admin Sam runs a script on our XFS systems hourly to produce flat files that contain the quota information and sends them to our web server, where our webadmin Chonghuan has a parser that ingests this info into a database.
+Chonghuan then wrote a script that queries the database and creates the json file.
+A doctored version of this script, which assumes that one parses the flat file themselves, is here.

 ### Interactive desktop

 Running a graphical desktop on an interactive node requires VNC and Websockify installed on the compute nodes, and setting up the reverse proxy.
 This is all described at the [Setup Interactive Apps](https://osc.github.io/ood-documentation/master/app-development/interactive/setup.html) help section.